daraguszsolt/sqp-compare/README.md

 ## What it does

 Amazon's Brand Analytics only lets you compare SQP data within a single quarter.
-If you want to compare longer periods — for example, the first 5 months of 2025 vs the first 5 months of 2026 — you need to manually combine multiple reports.
+If you want to compare longer periods -for example, the first 5 months of 2025 vs the first 5 months of 2026 - you need to manually combine multiple reports.

 This tool does that for you.
 Upload your SQP CSV exports, and it: